kailash-manasarovar/statement/docs/index.md

 - A [Spanish official confirmed](timeline/2024/october.md#madrid-and-paloma) that they answer in the affirmative; everyone knows who I am.
 - If you ask them why the whole town persecuted and terrorized me for 3 years, the answers will be quite interesting.
 - Try and find someone who's seen footage of me naked, maybe masturbating, privately in my flat.
 They will be easy to find.
-- Perhaps you can find someone who's seen me going to the toilet, or having a bath, or taking an enema, or maybe they heard me passing wind very loudly?
+- Perhaps you can find someone who's seen me going to the toilet, or having a bath, doing yoga, or taking an enema, or maybe they heard me passing wind very loudly?
+- Were they party to private conversations with colleagues and industrial secrets; things I had to sign NDAs about?
 - Try and find someone who's seen footage of me as a child, sedated, being gang raped by a group of black men, and you may find someone who has seen it.
 You will certainly find many people who heard about it.
 - Try and find some of the men who have entered my apartment while I was sedated and raped me while the events were live-streamed internationally?
 They are there, and I have them on spy-cam too.